quicwg/multipath/draft-ietf-quic-multipath.md

 # Handshake Negotiation and Transport Parameter {#nego}

-This extension defines a new transport parameter, used to negotiate the use of the multipath extension during the connection handshake, as specified in {{QUIC-TRANSPORT}}.
+This extension defines two new transport parameters, used to negotiate the use of the multipath extension during the connection handshake, as specified in {{QUIC-TRANSPORT}}.
 The new transport parameter is defined as follows:

-- initial_max_paths (current version uses 0x0f739bbc1b666d07): the
+- initial_max_client_paths (current version uses 0x0f739bbc1b666d08): the
-  initial_max_paths transport parameter is included if the endpoint supports the multipath extension as defined in this document.
-This is a variable-length integer value specifying the maximum number of active concurrent paths an endpoint is willing to build.
+  initial_max_client_paths transport parameter is included if the endpoint supports the multipath extension as defined in this document.
+This is a variable-length integer value specifying the maximum number of active concurrent client-initiated paths an endpoint is willing to build.
   The value of the initial_max_paths parameter MUST be at least 2.
   An endpoint that receives a value less than 2 MUST close the connection with an error of type TRANSPORT_PARAMETER_ERROR.
+Setting this parameter is equivalent to sending a MAX_PATHS_CLIENT ({{max-paths-frame}}) of the corresponding type with the same value.

+- initial_max_server_paths (current version uses 0x0f739bbc1b666d09): the
+  initial_max_server_paths transport parameter MAY be included if the endpoint supports initialization of paths by the server.
+This is a variable-length integer value specifying the maximum number of active concurrent server-initiated paths an endpoint is willing to build.
-Setting this parameter is equivalent to sending a MAX_PATHS ({{max-paths-frame}}) of the corresponding type with the same value.
+  This transport parameter MUST NOT be included if the initial_max_client_paths is not also present.
+An endpoint that receives this parameter if the initial_max_client_paths is not present MUST close the connection with an error of type TRANSPORT_PARAMETER_ERROR.
+Setting this parameter is equivalent to sending a MAX_CLIENT_PATHS ({{max-paths-frame}}) of the corresponding type with the same value.
+If the initial_max_server_paths is not advertised by both endpoitns, servers MUST NOT initiate paths.

-If any of the endpoints does not advertise the initial_max_paths transport parameter, then the endpoints MUST NOT use any frame or mechanism defined in this document.
+If any of the endpoints does not advertise the initial_max_client_paths transport parameter, then the endpoints MUST NOT use any frame or mechanism defined in this document.

-When advertising the initial_max_paths transport parameter, the endpoint MUST use non-zero source and destination connection IDs.
+When advertising the initial_max_client_paths transport parameter, the endpoint MUST use non-zero source and destination connection IDs.
-If an initial_max_paths transport parameter is received and the carrying packet contains a zero length connection ID, the receiver MUST treat this as a connection error of type MP_PROTOCOL_VIOLATION and close the connection.
+If an initial_max_client_paths transport parameter is received and the carrying packet contains a zero length connection ID, the receiver MUST treat this as a connection error of type MP_PROTOCOL_VIOLATION and close the connection.

-The initial_max_paths parameter MUST NOT be remembered ({{Section 7.4.1 of QUIC-TRANSPORT}}).
+The initial_max_client_paths and initial_max_server_paths parameter MUST NOT be remembered ({{Section 7.4.1 of QUIC-TRANSPORT}}).
 New paths can only be used after handshake completion.